ipoddubnyi/altexpress/README.md

         // create application and specify main module const app = new Application(ApplicationModule);

-        // !!!
-DO NOT USE !!! (already defined):
+        // - !!!
+DO NOT USE !!! "express.urlencoded", "express.json" -
+        // - already defined inside the "Application":
         // app.use(express.urlencoded({ extended: true }));
         // app.use(express.json());

-        // to specify global API prefix:
+        // - to specify global API prefix:
         // app.setGlobalPrefix("/api/v1");

-        // to specify middlewares:
+        // - to specify middlewares:
         // app.use(morgan("dev"));
         // app.use(cors());